connet-dev/connet/README.md

 status-addr = "127.0.0.1:19182" # status server address to listen for connections (TCP/HTTP, [host]:port) (disabled by default)
-nat-pmp = "system" # support for NAT-PMP, defaults to `system` default-handshake-timeout = "50s" # quic handshake idle timeout, when there is a high latency to connect (defaults to 5s)
+nat-pmp = "system" # support for NAT-PMP, defaults to `system` handshake-idle-timeout = "1m" # handshake idle timeout (QUIC, duration), when there is a high latency to connect (defaults to 5s)

 relay-encryptions = ["none"] # require encryption when using relay for all destination/sources, defaults to "none"